Avinava/sfdc-neo/README.md

 ## Contributing
 If you would like to contribute to SFDC-Neo, please fork the repository and submit a pull request.
 All contributions are welcome!

-## License
-SFDC-Neo is licensed under the MIT License.
-See the LICENSE file for more information.